 So there you have it – 15 things that China is famous for.
 There are plenty more, and there will likely be many more as time goes by and this country continues to develop, but these have all put China on the map for centuries!

 Claire Martin is a British travel blogger and freelance writer.
-She blogs about eco-travel and overland adventures on her blog Claire’s Footsteps; she has driven around the entirety of Australia and traveled from Bali to London without flying.
+She blogs about eco-travel and overland adventures on her blog Claire’s Footsteps; she has driven around Australia and traveled from Bali to London without flying.

 Pin for later